-FHWA and FTA conducted a Quadrennial Certification Review of the Lincoln MPO Transportation Planning Process in May of 2009.
-The final report of the FHWA/FTA Joint Certification Review was transmitted to the Lincoln MPO Officials on September 11, 2009 and the report was presented to the MPO Officials Committee on September 24.
-2009.
-The result of this federal certification review included six commendations, seven programmatic recommendations and twelve corrective actions.
+FHWA and FTA conducted a Quadrennial Certification Review of the Lincoln MPO Transportation Planning Process in May of 2009 which resulted in six commendations, seven programmatic recommendations and twelve corrective actions.
 The federal team conditionally certified the transportation planning process for the Lincoln Metropolitan area with the understanding that the solutions to the corrective actions would be addressed in a specified time frame and outlined in a federally approved Action Plan.
-The Lincoln MPO is working in cooperation with the FHWA and FTA resolve these issues and to meet the deadlines in the approved MPO Action.
+The Lincoln MPO is working in cooperation with the FHWA and FTA address remaining issues and to meet the agreed to deadlines within the current planning process.